IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Notes on acquisition:** Survey frequencies can be based on regulatory requirements, company policies, or can be fabricated by the modeler to explore different scenarios.

 **Notes of caution:** Note that just because a number of surveys is prescribed, it does not mean that this number of surveys will necessarily be performed.
-For example, if labour limitations exist (i.e., not enough crews are available to inspect the number of facilities in the program) or inf environmental conditions are unsuitable (i.e., a particular facility is in a cloudy location that cannot be accessed by satellite), the performed number of surveys may be less than the prescribed number.
+For example, if labour limitations exist (i.e., not enough crews are available to inspect the number of facilities in the program) or if environmental conditions are unsuitable (i.e., a particular facility is in a cloudy location that cannot be accessed by satellite), the performed number of surveys may be less than the prescribed number.
 This variable is not required for continuous measurement methods.

 ### \*\*\*\_time